EDUCBA

 Record Macro Example 1-6

-• In the dialog, Box there is a box to name the macro and assign a shortcut key.
-So we can write a small description of the macro too.
+• In the dialog, Box has a box to name the macro and assign a shortcut key.
+So we can write a short description of the macro too.

 Record Macro Example 1-7